agda/agda/README.md

 as root to get the correct files installed.

+Optionally one can also install the [ICU](http://site.icu-project.org) library, which is used to implement the `--count-clusters` flag.
+Under Debian or Ubuntu it may suffice to install `libicu-dev`.
+Once the ICU library is installed one can hopefully enable the `--count-clusters` flag by giving the `-fenable-cluster-counting` flag to `cabal install`.
+Note that `make install` by default enables `-fenable-cluster-counting`.

 ### Note on GHC's CPP language extension

 Recent versions of Clang's preprocessor don't work well with Haskell.